limongoo/image-gallery/README.md

 * Make it responsive, using a combination of CSS Grid and Flexbox.
 * Follow the Webpack component and router architecture we've used on other labs.
 * Choose appropriate UI and navigational patterns based on your app's functionality and goals.
-* Your app should write and remove image data using [Firebase](https://firebase.google.com/).
+* Your app should create, update, remove image data using [Firebase](https://firebase.google.com/).
 * [Cloudinary](https://cloudinary.com/documentation/responsive_images) should be used to serve appropriate responsive images.
 * Sketch your responsive layout **and** app component structure before developing.